VasiliyRodin/sre-devops-challenge/README.md

     Make a deployment file with their docker hub image.
     Find out what ports need to be open and if there are other dependencies.

+    What I learned:
+        Volumes:
+            PVC should create the pv rather than manual pv creation.
+            PV can be created with different users in linux and the app might not have access to it.
+            Can give the pod and container special permissions to allow modifying root created resources